michaelyhuang23/Attention-FS-Det/engineering_notebook.md

 The cropping turns out harder than expected because we store the support images as ImageList format.
 When it's a 2D image list, the cropping becomes a technical challenge that we don't have time for right now.
 So, I've turned the 2D image list into a tensor by ensuring that each support is indeed just a close-to square image as described by DANA.
 ##### Night
 Two more difficulties arose: 1. in the training, we need to remove all bbox from the annotation besides the relevant class for correct foreground background computation.
 2. in the evaluation/testing, we need a data loading system that loads in the support class few shot dataset (instead of sampling it on the fly).
 We also need a "normal" data loading code to load the query images.
+### May 13
+#### Afternoon
+The attention crux of the training code is mostly complete.
+I suppose, for the first variant, we will just replicate what DANA did (althought some of it maybe stupid) except that we apply sigmoid after the addition of self-attention.
+We also don't have positional encoding.
+Another dire matter is the processing of the ground-truth bounding boxes.
+Before passing them to the models, we should already process out the pos_gt_instances and neg_gt_instances and throw away others.
+Further, it should be noted that the RoI aspect is not as simple as we've thought: there's another cross_attention module before the final prediction.